ocpi/ocpi/transport_and_format.md

 | timestamp      | [DateTime](types.md#12_datetime_type) | 1     | The time this message was generated.                      |
 <div><!-- ---------------------------------------------------------------------------- --></div>

-For brevity's sake, any further example used in this specification will only contain the value of the "data" field.
+For brevity's sake, any further examples used in this specification will only contain the value of the "data" field.
 In reality, it will always have to be wrapped in the above response format.

 #### Example: Version details response